 Afghan refugee living in Baton Rouge fears her family might be turned over to Taliban and killed

-BATON ROUGE- A mother and wife is making a tearful plea to the U.S. Government, asking them to keep her family safe.
+BATON ROUGE - A mother and wife is making a tearful plea to the U.S. Government, asking them to keep her family safe.

-Marzi Askari has lived in Baton Rouge in 2021 with her daughter, but she has not seen her eight-year-old son or husband since trying to flee Afghanistan after the U.S withdrew and the Taliban took over.
+Marzi Askari has lived in Baton Rouge since 2021 with her daughter, but she has not seen her eight-year-old son or husband since trying to flee Afghanistan after the U.S. withdrew and the Taliban took over.

 "I was separated from my husband and son," Askari told WBRZ.